OllieJones/sqlite-object-cache/readme.txt

 Text Domain: sqlite-object-cache
 Domain Path: /languages/

-A fast persistent object cache backend for the rest of us, powered by SQLite.
+A fast persistent object cache backend for the rest of us, powered by SQLite and accelerated by APCu

 == Description ==

 A [persistent object cache](https://developer.wordpress.org/reference/classes/wp_object_cache/#persistent-cache-plugins) helps your site perform well.
-This one uses the widely available [SQLite3](https://www.php.net/manual/en/book.sqlite3.php) extension to php.
-Many hosting services offer it, and it's easy to install on a server you control.
+This one uses the widely available [SQLite3](https://www.php.net/manual/en/book.sqlite3.php) and [APCu](https://www.php.net/manual/en/book.apcu.php) extensions to php.
+Many hosting services offer those extensions, and they are easy to install on a server you control.

+<h4>What is this about?</h4>

+It's about making your site perform better.
+An object cache does that by reducing the workload on your MariaDB or MySQL database.
+This is not a [page cache](https://developer.wordpress.org/advanced-administration/performance/cache/); these persistent objects are cached in a different kind of cache.
+These objects aren't chunks of HTML ready for people to view, they are data objects for use by the WordPress software.

 [Caches](https://en.wikipedia.org/wiki/Cache_(computing)) are ubiquitous in computing, and WordPress has its own caching subsystem.
 Caches contain short-term copies of the results of expensive database lookups or computations, and allow software to use the copy rather than repeating the expensive operation.
 This plugin (like other object-caching plugins) extends WordPress's caching subsystem to save those short-term copies from page view to page view.
 WordPress's cache happens to be a [memoization](https://en.wikipedia.org/wiki/Cache_(computing)#Memoization) cache.